mdnu/formal-methods/README.md

-Notes on Formal Methods - CSC465/CSC2104
+Notes on Formal Methods
 ========================================
-i.e. Fun times with formal logic.
+i.e. Fun times with formal logic- CSC465/CSC2104.

 We assume familiarity with mathematical logic. (see Enderton's text).
 'Binary' Theory
 ===